Resistance, Dissidence, Revolution Documentary Film Esthetics in the Middle East and North Africa

-Situated within an emerging academic interest in documentary film in the Middle East and North Africa, this book studies the development of diverse documentary forms in relation to revolutionary and emancipatory movements that took place across the twentieth-century Arab World.
+Situated within an emerging academic interest in documentary film in the Middle East and North Africa, this book studies the development of diverse documentary forms in relation to revolutionary and emancipatory movements that took place across the twentieth century in the so-called Arab World.

 Introduction 1.
 Cameramen, their Heroes and the Expansion of Time 2.
 Voice of the People or Voice of Authority?
-3. Wars of Liberation, Wars of Publicity 4.
-Encrypting Revolution 5.
+3. Encrypting Revolution 4.
+Wars of Liberation, Wars of Publicity 5.
 Authorial Dissidence 6.
 Direct Cinema in Excess 7.
 Film Collectivism's Revolutionary Scope 8.
 A Subjective Revolution?
 9. Staging and Performing (Gendered) Resistance 10.
 Cinematic Archeologies and their Archives Instead of a Conclusion